fabric8-analytics/fabric8-analytics-npm-insights/README.md

 NPM companion package recommendations
 -------------------------------------

-This repository contains the code that is used to power NPM package recommendations.
+This repository contains the code that is used to power NPM package companion recommendations.